 The deadline for making a mail application to vote an Absentee Ballot for an Election is 5:00 p.m. on the Thursday before the election.
 The mailed application must be received by that day to be honored.
 Military electors should contact the municipal clerk regarding deadlines for requesting and submitting an Absentee Ballot as soon as possible.

 The deadline for voting an Absentee Ballot in the Clerk’s Office is 5:00 p.m. on the Friday prior to the election.
 The Clerk’s Office will be open from 3 to 5 p.m. only.

-All mailed Absentee Ballots must be postmarked no later than the day of the Election and received by the municipal clerk no later than the Friday following the election.
+All mailed Absentee Ballots must be received by the municipal clerk no later than the day of the election.

 Effective with the Spring 2015 Primary Election you must:

 Provide photo ID, state your full name and address when requesting a ballot;